DukeBaird/recipe-book/README.md

 For personal use

-To build
+To build:
-npm run-script build
+-npm run-script build
+-npm run-script pack

 To test
 - Build Files
-npm test
+- npm test OR grunt
-OR
-grunt